Elinor Florence, Author

 It was ideally situated in Buckinghamshire, not far from Bletchley Park (headquarters for British Intelligence), about an hour west of London by train, and a few miles from the reconnaissance airfield down the road.

 So it was transformed into an air force station.
 Although the paintings and carpets were removed, the interior remained very grand.
-Here’s a photo of the main hall today – you can see how it must have been a nice place to spend the war, especially if you came from more humble origins.
+Here’s a photo of the main hall today.
+It must have been a nice place to spend the war, especially if you came from more humble origins.

 (Photos courtesy of Danesfield House)